 To pack or what not to pack, a long term travellers guide to packing

 Being a natural born worrier and having never done any long term travel before I read travel sites voraciously, anything anyone said we might need was noted and added to a growing list of must haves.
-I wanted something for every eventuality and my first packing list certainly covered that and… quite a lot of it stayed in my bag.
+I wanted something for every eventuality and my first packing list certainly covered that.
+Except even with three cases I wouldn’t have been able to fit all these must haves in and of the things I did take quite a lot of it stayed in my bag.

-You have clothes, of course it makes sense to bring them BUT only bring clothes you love, that are lightweight, easily washable and quick to dry.
+Only bring clothes you love, that are lightweight, easily washable and quick to dry.
 If you’re anything like me you will want to buy things you see so bringing the bare minimum is also a good idea, you can cheaply fill out your wardrobe in most places.
-You can pad the list below out as much as your bag will allow but these are all you’ll probably need.

 - 2 bras